simplicity-load/madcow/README.md

 nix-shell --pure
 ```

-which will get you a complete build/dev environment ready.
+which will get you a complete build/dev environment ready; you may need to `sudo` this command.

-To start the service:
+Then, to start the service:

 ```
+# build the environment
 cd site
+yarn
 yarn build

+# copy static files
+cd ..
+mkdir server/static
-#Copy the files from site/dist to server/static/public
+cp -r site/dist server/static/public

-#Change dir into project's root
+# run the host
 cd server
 go run .
 ```